darkirbyy/azertype/README.md

 Clone the repository <https://github.com/darkirbyy/azertype.git> from GitHub.
 Go in the root directory of the project.

-To build the app, run `composer install`.
+To build, run `composer install`.
+To configure, change the values in the **.env** file.

-To start the app:
+To start :

-- run `php -S localhost:8000 -t public` on a terminal.
+- run `composer server` on a terminal.
 - open `html/index.html` with any browser.
 - PHP logs are written through the console running the CLI server.